Grade-Notifier/GN-Core/README.md

 ## Contributing

 Hey!
-Your looking to contribute to Grade-Notifier?
-That's Awesome!!
+You're looking to contribute to Grade-Notifier?
+That's awesome!!
 This is a college project so the hope is that students over the years will help maintain it.
-If your interested the community thanks you!
+If you're interested, the community thanks you!

-There are currenly 3 main ways you can help contribute:
+There are currently 3 main ways you can help contribute:

 1. Improving the website
 2. Building out the script